Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Experimental feasibility

-Another possibility is based on exact timings such as, e.g.~accumulation of a global relative phase over time, due to the density imbalance and/or additional tilting of the DW.
-Note that this phase accumulation can be tuned to timescales much faster than the longitudinal dynamics.
-Lastly, rapidly recombining the condensates to finite coupling $J$ starts the dynamics and decay of the $\pi$-state reported here.
-Optimal control methods for the considered system (see e.g.~\cite{PhysRevA.79.021603,PhysRevA.80.053625,mennemann2015optimal}) can be used to further minimize unwanted disturbances of the preparation process, such as e.g.~radial sloshing, or to lower the initial relative temperature after the splitting process via optimal-control \cite{PhysRevA.79.021603,PhysRevA.80.053625}.
+As a final consideration for the preparation of the $\pi$-trapped state, we assess the impact of thermal fluctuations in the quantum gas.
+The initial temperature of the quantum gas will determine the global fluctuations of the system.
+The $\pi$-trapped state itself will see the fluctuations between the two tunnel-coupled quantum gases.
+These can be dramatically reduced using specific splitting ramps \cite{Berrada2013a, Zhang:2023tgx} or by optimal control techniques as proposed in \cite{PhysRevA.79.021603,PhysRevA.80.053625}.

-For the Floquet engineered bosonic Josephson Junction the initial relative phase difference between the two condensates can be adjusted by choosing the phase of the Floquet driving.
+A completely different pathway is through Floquet engineering the bosonic Josephson junction \cite{ji2022floquet}, which allows to adjust the initial relative phase difference between the two condensates.
 Varying its magnitude changes the Floquet assisted effective tunneling rate, and hence the relevant parameter $\Lambda$.
-While preparation of the $\pi$-state is comparatively simple in this system, Floquet driving will inevitably increase the amount of noise present in the system.
+While in theory this method to prepare the $\pi$-trapped state is comparatively simple, in experiment, Floquet driving might increase the amount of noise present in the system.

+In addition to mean-field observables, fluctuations provide crucial information: enhanced variance in the imbalance or deviations from sinusoidal phase dynamics are expected hallmarks of the onset of instabilities.
+Quantifying such higher moments will therefore allow one to discriminate between regular Josephson oscillations and instability-driven dynamics.

-\subsubsection{Relevant observables and their measurement}
+\subsection{Relevant observables and their measurement}

+Cold atom quantum gas experiments have the advantage that there are many techniques to probe the quantum state of the system under study available.
+If one experiments with single systems, then the experiment delivers not only the expectation value of an observable but also its full distribution function (= full counting statistic) \cite{Hofferberth2008}, and higher order correlation functions \cite{schweigler2017experimental}, which both contain detailed information about the system.
+In an elongated one-dimensional system, all these observables can be obtained as a function of the coordinate along the length of the system.

-The simplest indicator of the decay of the $\pi$-state is the time evolution of the mean-fields $\bar{z}(t)$ and $\bar{\phi}(t)$, as presented in Fig.~\ref{fig:pi_trapped_oscillating_mean_fields}.
-However, the primary observable for investigating specifics of the decay is the momentum distribution of excitations within each well.
+The simplest and most straightforward observables to study the $\pi$-trapped state are the time evolution of the (local) imbalance $z(t)=n_1-n_2$ and (local) phase $\phi(t)$.
+The ensemble average of many experiments then corresponds to the (local) mean-fields $\bar{z}(t)$ and $\bar{\phi}(t)$, as presented in Fig.~\ref{fig:pi_trapped_oscillating_mean_fields}.
+In addition the experiment delivers the full counting statistics of these averaged observables.

+A second insightful observable for studying the specifics of the dynamics and decay of the $\pi$-trapped state is the momentum distribution of excitations, which becomes visible after a long time of flight (see twin atom experiment \cite{Bucker2011b,borselli2021two} and Fig.~\ref{fig:MQST_momentum}) or through condensate focusing \cite{shvarchuck2002bose}.